To add a polygon to an editable TIN, use the Add Polygon tool from the TIN Editor.

 The first vertex is digitized on the surface.

-- Continue to add each vertex to the polygon by a clicking the locations for each.
+- Continue to add each vertex to the polygon by clicking the locations for each.

 - Double-click to finish the new polygon.

-- Click the Save button to save the edits to the TIN currently being edited.
-Once the TIN is saved, all edits are permanent and cannot be undone.
-Click the Discard button to discard all unsaved edits.
+- Click the Save button to save the edits to the TIN currently being edited or click the Discard button to discard all unsaved edits.
 To create a copy of the TIN with the current edits applied, click the Save As New TIN button .

 - Click the Close TIN Editor button to close the TIN Editor when edits are completed.